ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+, and discontinue &quot;jim-crowism,&quot;
+segregation and general cussedness
+Black people are insulted when they
+are asked to accept such as their
 portion.
 The trustees of Hampton
 and Tuskegee should recognize the
 fact that their work must fail if they